Proksima/git-tutorial/README.md

-A more concise, and maybe more useful way to look at a commit history, is with the `git reflog` command, which include short references to each event and the action performed on the repository (`git commit` is not the only way to change the state of the repository):
+A more concise, and maybe more useful way to look at a commit history, is with the `git reflog` command, which include short references to each event and the actions performed on the repository (`git commit` is not the only way to change the state of the repository):

 	a3077c0 HEAD@{0}: commit: Modified main.c and added todo.txt.